-Tonight – July 18, 2016 – see if you can make out the dark areas on tonight’s all-but-full waxing gibbous moon.
+Tonight – July 4, 2017 – see if you can make out the dark areas on tonight’s waxing gibbous moon.
 These smooth, low-lying lunar plains are called maria, the plural for the word mare), the Latin word for sea.
 You should be able to see the darkened portions on the moon with the eye alone.
-This collection of lunar plains – the solidified remnants of ancient seas of molten magma – actually makes the near side of the moon reflect less light than the far side does, which lacks the maria.
+This collection of lunar plains – the solidified remnants of ancient seas of molten magma – actually makes the near side of the moon reflect less light than the far side does, which has much less maria.

-So, in terms of reflectivity, the moon’s dark side is its near side.
+So, in terms of albedo or reflectivity, the moon’s dark side is its near side.

 If you’d like to scrutinize the maria more closely, use binoculars or the telescope.
 Remember, the view will be better around the time of sunset or early dusk – before the dark of night accentuates the moon’s harsh glare.

 In times past, astronomers really thought the dark areas contrasting with the light-colored, heavily-crated highlands were lunar seas.
 In some ways they were correct, except that these were seas of molten magma instead of water.
 Now solidified, this molten rock came from volcanic eruptions that flooded the lunar lowlands.
 However, volcanic activity – at least from basaltic volcanoes – is now a thing of the moon’s past.

 For the most part, lunar maria are found on the near side of the moon.
 In this respect, that makes the near side – not the far side – the dark side of the moon.